 Federal regulations require students to complete exit counseling for their Federal Direct Stafford when they have graduated or are no longer enrolled at least half-time.
-Exit Counseling can be done online at www.nslds.ed.gov (then choose Exit Counseling).
+Exit Counseling can be done online at https://studentaid.gov/ (then choose Manage Loans).
+More information can be found in the Exit Counseling Guide provided by the US Department of Education.
+Copies are also in the Financial Aid Office.
+(Updated 9-042018)